dfsp-spirit/wal/README.md

 ## References

-Documentation seems sparse.
-I did not find an official spec so I used the Quake 2 source.
+Documentation on the WAL format seems sparse.
+I did not find an official spec so I used the Quake 2 source code to learn about the format.
 Relevant files are:

-* [r_image.c](https://github.com/id-Software/Quake-2/blob/master/ref_soft/r_image.c) with WAL reading function `R_LoadWal`
+* [r_image.c](https://github.com/id-Software/Quake-2/blob/master/ref_soft/r_image.c) with WAL loading function `R_LoadWal`
-* To understand the latter, you will need to have a look at the `miptex_t` struct in [qcommon/qfiles.h](https://github.com/id-Software/Quake-2/blob/master/qcommon/qfiles.h)
+* To understand the latter, you will need to have a look at the `miptex_s` struct in [qcommon/qfiles.h](https://github.com/id-Software/Quake-2/blob/master/qcommon/qfiles.h)